dorduran/GitHubActions/README.md

 # GitHubActions
 GitHub Actions development

-This is a demo repository for prcaticing Git and GitHub.
+This is a demo repository for practicing Git and GitHub.